prysmaticlabs/prysm/README.md

 bazel test //...
 ```

-To run our linter, make sure you have [gometalinter](https://github.com/alecthomas/gometalinter) installed and then run:
+To run our linter, make sure you have [golangci-lint](https://https://github.com/golangci/golangci-lint) installed and then run:

 ```
-gometalinter ./...
+golangci-lint run
 ```

 # Contributing